Overview

 Community Grantmaking and Capacity Building:

-BSAS is currently funding two distinct community grantmaking and capacity building projects:
+BSAS currently funds three distinct community grantmaking and capacity building projects:

 1. Led by a fully BIPOC community advisory board, Redefining Community Wellness is a BSAS-funded community grantmaking and capacity building initiative specifically focused on funding and supporting BIPOC-led and serving community-based organizations.